Warrior of Rome II (Genesis)

 It does have an amusing sound test screen, however.
 It's not everyday you see Roman soldiers dancing to the beat of a game's soundtrack!

-If you enjoyed this Warrior of Rome II review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Warrior of Rome II review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!